All That Cash in Your Checking Account Might Be Holding You Back

 For longer-term goals (think five years or more), investing excess cash in a diversified portfolio can offer far greater returns than any bank account.
 Just make sure your emergency fund is covered first.
 Investing is not where you want to park money meant for your mortgage.

 You can open a brokerage account, an individual retirement account (IRA), or another type of investment account depending on your needs.
-Consider speaking with a financial advisor to help better understand your options based on your unique situation and financial goals.
+Consider speaking with a financial adviser to help better understand your options based on your unique situation and financial goals.

 4. Pay Down High-Interest Debt